-HIST 1110 Survey of World Civilizations I
+HIST 1110 Survey of World Civilizations I Sem: F, S, M as needed

-Pre-Req: DSPW 0800 and DSPR 0800 or acceptable placement scores Co-Req: None A study of world civilizations from ancient times to 1500.
+A study of world civilizations from ancient times to 1500.
 Areas to be examined include the Near East, Far East, Europe, Africa, and the Americas.
 Emphasis will be placed upon significant social, economic, military, and political developments in each region.